 If you have a supportive pair of shoes and a safe place to walk, you can start today.
-In fact, you can meet your recommended minimum target for aerobic fitness by going for a brisk 30-minute walk five days a week.
+In fact, you can meet your recommended minimum target for aerobic fitness by going for a brisk 30-minute walk five days per week.

 Diabetic neuropathy, a condition that occurs when the nerves become damaged, can also cause joint pain in people with type 2 diabetes.

-If you have lower joint pain, consider choosing low-impact exercise.
+If you have lower joint pain, consider choosing low impact exercise.
 Cycling, for example, can help you meet your fitness goals while minimizing strain on your joints.

 Aquatic activities provide another joint-friendly exercise option.
 For example, swimming, water aerobics, aqua jogging, and other aquatic activities can give your heart, lungs, and muscles a workout, while putting little stress on your joints.

 If you find it hard to motivate yourself to exercise, it might help to join a recreational sports team.
 The opportunity to socialize with teammates and the commitment you make to them might help you find the motivation you need to show up each week.